Queensland, Australia, 1952

-Happy Australia Day to all Aussies and ex-pats celebrating today Australia Day is the official national day of Australia.
-Celebrated annually on 26 January, it marks the anniversary of the 1788 arrival of the First Fleet of British ships at Port Jackson, New South Wales, and the raising of the Flag of Great Britain at Sydney Cove by Governor Arthur Phillip. 🇦🇺
+Happy Australia Day to all Aussies and ex-pats celebrating today, Australia Day, the official national day of Australia.
+The 26th of January marks the anniversary of the 1788 arrival of the First Fleet of British ships at Port Jackson, New South Wales, and the raising of the Flag of Great Britain at Sydney Cove by Governor Arthur Phillip. 🇦🇺

 Hay's Australian Ladies

 Happy Australia Day to Australian ladies and all!